NightScript370/nightscript370.github.io/pages/modding/ds-index.md

 #### DLDI

-DLDI (short for Dynamically Linked Device Interface) is a unified interface for libfat made by Chishm that homebrew developers can attach to their projects.
-This was made due to each flashcard having different read/write commands.
-It was a hassle to code in a read/write function for every card, especially considering there are cards that are unknown to the marker.

-In order to patch DLDI, you will need a patcher.
-Here is a [list](https://www.chishm.com/DLDI#tools) of patchers out there depending on your device
-- nds-bootstrap automatically applies DLDI patches your Homebrew
+Different SD card slots have different hardware (most of the time) and code written for one card won't necessarily work for another card.
+DLDI (short for Dynamically Linked Device Interface) attempts to solve this by having the SD card handling code patched in externally.
+Loaders like YSMenu, Wood R4 and TWiLight Menu++ can automatically DLDI patch a homebrew, but if you need to manually patch it in, feel free to use a [DLDI Patcher](https://www.chishm.com/DLDI#tools) depending on your device.

 #### Time Bomb

 A time bomb is a expiration date on flashcart kernels that manufacturers use to force users to buy a new card.
 Once your system clock goes beyond a certain date, the kernel will refuse to boot past the expiration screen.
 Thankfully, a flag is not set anywhere and it's handled in the flashcart firmware, giving us two options for work arounds:

 - Since it relies on the system clock, you could set back the date.
-This will break any game that uses your system clock, but it will allow you to use the current kernel.
+This will break any game that uses your system clock, but it will allow you to use the default kernel.
 - Since it relies on the kernel and not the firmware, you could switch to an alternative kernel.
 There are two options available:
   - [YSmenu](https://gbatemp.net/threads/retrogamefan-updates-releases.267243/) -- The menu is quite ugly and only displays `.nds` files, but it has far better game support, cheat support and no memory pak requirement.
-  - [TWiLight Menu++](twilight) with B4DS -- This is useful if you'd like to have all your ROMs in the same menu that you could launch NES, GBA and other console titles too.
+  - [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu) with B4DS -- This is useful if you'd like to have all your ROMs in the same menu that you could launch NES, GBA and other console titles too.
 However, it does require a Memory Expansion Pak for extended game compatibility and does not support cheats.

 We recommend YSMenu due to the higher compatibility, cheats and lack of need for a Memory Expansion Pak.
 If you want to setup YSMenu, DeadSkullzJr has made a [Dropbox repo](https://www.dropbox.com/sh/egadrhxj8gimu5t/AACv2KqWmeXEHkxoYRluobxha?dl=0) with all the primary boot kernels set up for your flashcart.
 All it requires is a drag and drop to your SD card root and you have completed.
   - You could still lanuch into TWiLight Menu++ for an all-in-one menu for emulators, but you can't launch into YSMenu from TWiLight Menu++.